jhuapl-fomo/ralf/README.md

 that involve calls to Large Language Models (LLMs).
-A core concept in **ralf** is the idea of *composability*, which allows chaining together LLM calls such that the output of one call can be used to form the prompt of another. **ralf** makes it easy to chain together both LLM-based and Python-based actions-- enabling developers to construct complex information processing pipelines composed of simpler building blocks.
+A core concept in **ralf** is the idea of *composability*, which allows chaining together LLM calls such that the output of one call can be used to form the prompt of another. **ralf** makes it easy to chain together both LLM-based and Python-based actions&mdash; enabling developers to construct complex information processing pipelines composed of simpler building blocks.
 Using LLMs in this way can lead to more capable, robust, steerable and inspectable applications.